 List Of Zimbabwe National Parks Close to Victoria Falls

 Hwange is the largest park in Zimbabwe and is approximately one hour’s drive south from Victoria Falls town.
 The park is a haven for the famous African Elephant herds that can be seen in abundance during the dry season when large numbers come down to the watering holes in the evenings to drink and cool off in the water.

 Other wildlife includes herds of buffalo, zebra, impala, giraffe and various plains game, making up the immense ecology of this park.
-Predators are plentiful with pride of lion being sighted lazing under the shade of trees and bushes during the midday sun.
+There are predators in the parks and you may see a pride of lion resting under the shade of trees during the midday heat.
 Leopards are not so easily sighted as they are more solitary animals, as with cheetah.
-The park boasts the largest group of wild dog or “Painted Dog” in Africa.
+But the park boasts the largest group of wild dog or “Painted Dog” in Africa.

-Accommodation is plentiful in the park with walking safaris and game drives enabling you to experience the African bush to its fullest.
+There are plenty of accommodation options within the park offering various types and budgets.
+Experience the walking safaris and game drives in order to experience the African bush to its fullest.

 Read more on Hwange National Park